 (iv) An approved adoptive parent(s) who is accepting of the child's characteristics and who has expressed an interest in adopting the child.

-(g) If there are no families available to be considered at a matching conference for a specified child, the agency shall conduct child-specific recruitment for the child prior to the next matching conference.
+(g) If there are no families available to be considered at a matching conference for a specific child and the JFS 01654 "Adoptive Placement Agreement" (rev. 2/2014) has not been signed, the agency shall conduct child-specific recruitment for the child prior to the next matching conference.
 Child specific recruitment shall include at a minimum:

-(i) The agency distribution of written information regarding the child to two or more adoption agencies.
+(i) The agency distribution of information regarding the child to two or more adoption agencies.

-(9) A non-discriminatory policy on determining the approved adoptive parents listed in paragraph (B)((8)(f)(iv) of this rule who will be presented as a potential adoptive parent for the child in the matching conference.
-If there are more than five families who are potential matches for the child, the agency may narrow the number of families to a minimum of five based on :
+(10) A non-discriminatory policy on determining the approved adoptive parents listed in paragraph (B)( 9)(f)(iv) of this rule who will be presented as a potential adoptive parent for the child in the matching conference.
+If there are more than five families who are potential matches for the child, the agency may narrow the number of families to a minimum of five based on:

 (a) The level of experience the family has in working with child(ren) with the specific behavior, medical or mental health challenges that a specific child presents.